For use with HCV, Project-Based Section 8, and LIHTC Programs

 To keep assisted housing affordable for lower-income households, federal housing law directs that the resident's share of rent in federally assisted public housing should equal 30 percent of the household's adjusted monthly income.
 In interpreting the federal housing law, HUD has defined the Total Resident Payment for "rent" to include both shelter and the costs for reasonable amounts of utilities.
 The amount determined necessary to cover the resident's reasonable utility costs is the utility allowance.

 At the time a Request for Tenancy Approval is signed, and at every subsequent recertification, a determination of utilities and/or services paid by the tenant is made.
-These obligations are shown on the Utility Allowance Schedule according to the county, the unit type (detached house, duplex/townhouse, apartment, or manufactured home), and the unit size.
+These obligations are shown on the Utility Allowance Schedule according to the county, the unit type (house, duplex/townhouse, apartment or mobile home), and the unit size.
 The unit size is determined by counting the bedrooms (regardless of how the bedroom is utilized, such as a sewing room or study).
 Please keep in mind that to be counted as a bedroom, the room must meet all the Housing Quality Standards requirements for a bedroom (presence of a window, door for privacy, smoke detector located outside of the room, etc.).
-Other rooms used for sleeping purposes (such as the living room or den) are not to be included in determining unit size.
+Rooms used for sleeping purposes (such as the living room or den) are not to be included in determining unit size.
 The total utility obligation of the tenant equals the Utility Allowance.

 If the Utility Allowance is greater than the tenant's Total Tenant Payment, a Utility Reimbursement is sent to the tenant.
 The reimbursement equals the amount that the Utility Allowance exceeds the TTP.
 If the TTP is greater than the Utility Allowance, the tenant pays a portion of the rent to the landlord.
 This payment equals the amount that the TTP exceeds the Utility Allowance.